 Class Council is a group of elected representatives from each class.
-The group is charged with presenting the traditional events on campus such as Junior Ring Week, Devil-Goat Day, Spring Formal, and Grad Ball.
+The charge of the group is to organize and support beloved campus traditions such as Junior Ring Week, Devil-Goat Day, Spring Formal, and Grad Ball.

 Inter-Club Association